 Aloe tongaensis 'Medusa', Aloe 'Medusa', Aloe barberae 'Medusa', Aloe bainesii 'Medusa'

 Aloidendron tongaense 'Medusa', formerly known as Aloe tongaensis 'Medusa', is a slow-growing, medium-sized tree with heavy branching stems.
 It slowly grows up to 12 feet (3.6 m) tall.
 Leaves are pale green, but often take on a orange hue, thin, recurved and up to 18 inches (45 cm) long.
-In late fall to early winter a stout flowering stem rises above the foliage up to 2 feet (60 cm) before branching with each upright branch bearing compact rounded clusters of pale orange buds opening to a pale salmon or yellow color.
+In late fall to early winter a stout flowering stem rises above the foliage up to 2 feet (60 cm) before branching.
+Each upright branch bears compact rounded clusters of pale orange buds that open to a pale salmon color.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).